thorn-lab/coronavirus_structural_task_force/pdb/rna_polymerase-nsp7-nsp8/SARS-CoV-2/7bv2/README.md

-# Base folder 7bv2
+# PDB 7bv2

-## Files downloaded from wwPDB:
+## Overview

+**Protein name**: rna polymerase-nsp7-nsp8

+**Organism**: SARS-CoV-2

+**Method**: NMR

+## Description

+SARS-CoV2 RNA Polymerase (NSP12) with NSP7 & a single NSP8 co-factor, RNA & a triphosphate form of Remdesivir.
+This electron microscopy model has 2.5Å resolution and was published alongside PDB entry 7bv1.
+NSP12 & NSP7 have some sequence missing from their chains & NSP 8 has an N-terminal truncation.

+## Basefolder

-7bv2.pdb and 7bv2.cif - contain the coordinates of the threedimensional molecular model, and can be viewed with, for example, Coot or Pymol.
+7bv2.pdb and 7bv2.cif - the coordinates of the threedimensional molecular model